safe-global/safe-docs/pages/sdk/relay-kit/reference/safe-4337-pack.md

 }
 ```

-- **`transactions`** : Array of `MetaTransactionData` to batch in a `SafeOperation`.
+- **`transactions`** : Array of `MetaTransactionData` to batch in a `SafeOperation` (using the multisend contract if more than one transaction is included).
 - **`options`** : Optional parameters.
   - **`amountToApprove`** : The amount to approve to the `paymasterTokenAddress`.
-  - **`validUntil`** : The UserOperation will be valid until this block timestamp.
+  - **`validUntil`** : The UserOperation will remain valid until this block's timestamp.
-  - **`validAfter`** : The UserOperation will be valid after this block timestamp.
+  - **`validAfter`** : The UserOperation will be valid after this block's timestamp.
-  - **`feeEstimator`** : The IFeeEstimator used to calculate gas requirements.
+  - **`feeEstimator`** : The fee estimator calculates gas requirements by implementing the `IFeeEstimator` interface.

 **Returns**
 A promise that resolves to the `SafeOperation`.

 **Caveats**

-- The `SafeOperation` is similar to a regular `UserOperation` but with some Safe specific fields.
-We will transform the `SafeOperation` to a `UserOperation` before sending it to the bundler but we need to sign `SafeOperations` in order to be executable by the `Safe4337Module`.
+- The `SafeOperation` is similar to the standard user operation but includes Safe-specific fields.
+Before sending it to the bundler, we convert the `SafeOperation` to a regular user operation.
+We need to sign the operation for the bundler to execute it using the `Safe4337Module`.
-- You can specify the `amountToApprove` in this method to approve the `paymasterTokenAddress` to be used to pay the transactions.
-Same concept as the `amountToApprove` in the `init()` method.
+- You can set the `amountToApprove` in this method to approve the `paymasterTokenAddress` for transaction payments, similar to how `amountToApprove` works in the `init()` method.
-- We are maintaining the same API we use in the `protocol-kit` to create transactions in order to facilitate the developers the transition to use the`Safe4337Pack`.
-We are going to `createTransaction`s and to `executeTransaction`s .
-Internally in these methods we are dealing with user operations that are going to bundle transactions and send those to the bundler.
+- We use a similar API to `protocol-kit` for developers transitioning to `Safe4337Pack`.
+This API helps with creating and executing transactions, bundling user operations and sending them to the bundler.
-- Use `validUntil` and `validAfter` to specify the block timestamp range where the UserOperation will be valid.
-The UserOperation will be valid until the `validUntil` block timestamp and valid after the `validAfter` block timestamp.
-The UserOperation will be rejected by the bundler if the block timestamp is outside this range.
+- Use `validUntil` and `validAfter` to set the block timestamp range for the user operation's validity.
+The operation will be rejected if the block timestamp falls outside this range.
-- The `feeEstimator` is used to calculate the gas requirements for the UserOperation.
-We are using a default `feeEstimator` for Pimlico when not provided but if you want to use a different provider or specific estimations you should provide your own one.
-The IFeeEstimator interface is defined as follows so you should provide an object with the methods:
+- The `feeEstimator` calculates gas needs for the UserOperation.
+We default to Pimlico's `feeEstimator`, but you can use a different one by providing your own.
+The IFeeEstimator interface requires an object with specific methods.

 ```typescript
 IFeeEstimator {